None

 test_is_none_a_string

-I add a test to see if None is a string (anything in quotes)
+I add a test to see if None is a string (anything inside quotes)

 32 self.assertNotIsInstance(None, float)